Skip to content

 • Opportunities to learn and apply research methodologies, which you can use in your undergraduate projects or dissertation

-• Study in the John Rylands Research Library with access to the Anti-Slavery Archives and the UK Pop Music Archives
+• Study in the John Rylands Research Library and the Manchester Museum – European Museum of the Year 2025.

 • Access to Manchester’s historic sites, vibrant cultures, music and food.
 Experience first-hand why the New York Times named the city as one of their ‘top places to go’ in 2024.